brettschneider/python_promise_keeper/docs/01_introduction.markdown

 ===================

-This module creates a multi-threaded system that you can submit work to, to be executed asyncrhonously.
+This module creates a multi-threaded system that you can submit work to, to be executed asynchronously.
 It will return immediately with a promise that you can periodically check to see if the work is done.

-The main idea is to instaniate an instance of the PromiseKeeper and then submit requests for it to do work on your behalf.
-It will schedule your request to be executed on a thread and return a Promise isntance to you.
+The main idea is to instantiate an instance of the PromiseKeeper and then submit requests for it to do work on your behalf.
+It will schedule your request to be executed on a thread and return a Promise instance to you.
 You can look at the promise to determine the status of the execution.

 The promise keeper will track the results (return value) of your requested